Creating, Financing and

 sales.
 Kickstarter is a good way to get the word

-as a pre-order system with built in marketing, so consider using it as
+as a pre-order system with built in marketing, not as a way to get

 a way to reach new customers even if you don't need the cash.